AEPi-AK/barnyard-server/README.md

 This will remove the tile from Player X at slot Y and update the game state appropriately (where X is the player number and Y is the slot number).

+### POST /reset (FOR TESTING ONLY)

+To allow you to test faster, you can reset the game state to a new game by sending a POST to /reset.

 ## Running Locally

 You'll need to install [stack](https://docs.haskellstack.org/en/stable/README/)